danbq2289/RL_Agario/README.md

 What kind of insight do you seek -- about the algorithms or about the environments?
 Do you simply want to know if FeUdal Networks outperforms DQN / policy gradient on Agar.io?

+Want to know:
+- What kind of strategies the bots get with FeUdal networks.
+How to parse the Manager's goals?
+- See if statistically it's better.
+- See what works/doesn't work for DQN and A2C.

 optional: